-The Option II non-thesis program requires completion of at least 36 credit hours of graduate-level coursework, including a project and a minor.
+The Option II non-thesis program requires at least 36 credit hours of graduate-level coursework, including a project and a minor.
 This option is considered a practitioner degree rather than an academic degree.
-The department requests that 1-6 credit hours of AGRO/HORT 894 are devoted to the master's project which takes the place of the usual master's thesis.
-The project should be an example of your best professional work.
+Between 1 and 6 credit hours of AGRO/HORT 894 are devoted to the master's project instead of the usual master's thesis.
+The project should show your best professional work.

-The program also requires selection of one or two formal minors of 9 credit hours each.
+The program also requires one or two formal minors of 9 credit hours each.
 If one minor is selected, students must complete a minimum of 18 hours in agronomy courses; while a minimum of 15 hours in agronomy courses is required if two minors are selected.
-Up to 18 hours of approved graduate coursework from other institutions may be applied to the Option II program at UNL.
+Up to 17 hours of approved graduate coursework (49%) from other institutions may be transferred to the Option II program at UNL.
 Attached is a checklist for M.S.
 Option II for distance students.

-Each student should work with their faculty advisor to complete and file a Memorandum of Courses (MOC) about midway through their program.
-Here are a couple of MOC examples: Example 1 and Example 2.
+Each student should work with their faculty advisor or graduate committee to complete and file a Memorandum of Courses (MOC) about midway through their program.
+Here are two MOC examples: Example 1 and Example 2.

-All degree requirements for the Option II program, including presentation of the master's project, can be completed at a distance; and students are not required to visit the UNL campus at any time.
-The master's project should be representative of the student's best professional work.
+All degree requirements for the Option II program, including Written and Oral presentation of the master's project, may be completed online, and students are not required to visit the UNL campus.
 Because this is a non-thesis program, it is considered a terminal degree in that it does not prepare students to matriculate directly into a doctoral program.

 Students must maintain acceptable grades while in the graduate program.
 The Office of Graduate Studies requires that students earn a B or above on all cross-listed courses and a C or above on all graduate-only courses.